Skip to main content

 If you'll be using this card while abroad, you'll want to choose one that also offers great rewards on spending outside of Canada.
 It's an often-overlooked detail on rewards cards, but many of their great point values and cash back rates don't apply outside of the country.
 There's no point in getting a credit card with no foreign transaction fees if it won't also reward you for using it in foreign countries.

 Along with that, check if your chosen card also comes with any travel perks, such as VIP airport lounge access, hotel upgrades, checked baggage, or rental car discounts.
-If you don't already have a credit card with travel insurance, it's also a good idea to select one with a good travel insurance package to cover things like emergency medical care, stolen/lost baggage, and flight delay or trip cancellation, among others.
+If you don't already have a credit card with travel insurance, it's also a good idea to select one with a good travel insurance package to cover things like emergency medical care, stolen/lost baggage, flight delays, or trip cancellation, among others.

 Foreign transaction fees vs exchange rates